bixb922/umidiparser/README.md

 The starting point is the MidiFile object, allowing to iterate through the events.
 Events are returned as MidiEvent objects, and the fields of the event are visible as attributes of the MidiEvent.
-The tracks of a MIDI file are also visible as MidiTrack objects, and each track can be played individually.

 ## DEPENDENCIES
 Imports *time/utime*.
 Provides a wrapper to work with CPython "import time".